chaoxW/Project1_BDD/README.md

 # Project1 BDD for GUI automation test

-Use Selenium and BDD to make the automation test
+Use Selenium and BDD to make the automation test, use POM to build the test framework.

 Contents: